-under IAS 17.
+The Group used a number of practical expedients when applying IFRS 16 to leases previously classified as operating leases under IAS 17.
 In particular, the Group:

-- did not recognize right-of-use assets and liabilities for leases for which the lease term ends within 12 months of the date of initial application: - did not recognize right-of-use assets and liabilities for leases of low value assets (e.g. IT equipment); excluded initial direct costs from the measurement of the right-of-use asset at the date of initial application; and - used hindsight when determining the lease term.
+- did not recognize right-of-use assets and liabilities for leases for which the lease term ends within 12 months of the date of initial application; - did not recoguize right-of-use assets and liabilities for leases of low value assets (e.g. I'i' equipment); - excluded initial direct costs from the measurement of the right-of-use asset at the date of initial application; and - used hindsight when determining the lease term.